facebook/infer/_docs/01-threadsafety.md

 A solution to the threading problem here is to make both methods `synchronized` to wrap both read and write accesses, or to use an `AtomicInteger` for `mBalance` rather than an ordinary `int`.

-### <a name="interprocedural"></a> Interprocedural Reasoning

-Interprocedural, and even interclass, reasoning is essential for out analyzer's effectiveness.
-Often, it is the case that a race occurs between methods in one class that access data in other classes.

-Here is an example.  **Placeholder, add an example**

 ### Interface not thread-safe

 In the following code, Infer will report an `Interface not thread-safe` warning on the call to `i.bar()`: